Issue triaging

 .C-*

-for missed compiler optimizations.C-defective-hardware
+: For missed compiler optimizations.C-defective-hardware

-for software bugs that affect us but we don’t have direct control over, but is worth tracking from our side.
+: For software bugs that affect us but we don’t have direct control over, but is worth tracking from our side.

 O-*